Flash Memory in the Era of the Software-Defined Car

 Customization and optimization of flash memory devices to application and user specific performance and endurance workloads.
 The focus is on scalability and flexibility to fit a wide field of applications enabled by virtualization as known from the datacenter/cloud storage market.

 Swissbit offers building blocks that allow OEMs and tier 1 suppliers to implement secure storage solutions for new software defined car architectures.
-Beside that, Swissbit has an extensive portfolio of automotive grade flash memory products that are manufactured in the IATF 16949 certified fab in Berlin, Germany.
+Beside that, Swissbit has an extensive portfolio of automotive grade flash memory products.
+Swissbit’s Management System which includes the production site in Berlin is IATF 16949 certified and therefore fulfills the requirements of the automotive industry.

 Typical Applications in the Software-Defined Car: